 Although TVWS standards have been available for several years, there has not been widespread commercialization and deployment.
 This may be partially due to the uncertainty around the outcome auctioning of 600 MHz spectrum by the FCC.
 The reduction of available channels will significantly curtail availably of vacant TV channels in metropolitan areas.
 Another aspect is the lack of maturity of database services that these IEEE 802 TVWS standards depend on for operation.

-802.15.4m (TVWS)
+IEEE Std 802.15.4m (TVWS)

-802.15.4m amendment specifies a physical layer definitions and MAC layer extensions for 802.15.4 enabling operation according to TV white space regulatory requirements in various regulatory domains.
+IEEE Std 802.15.4m is an amendment that specifies a physical layer definitions and MAC layer extensions for IEEE 802.15.4 enabling operation according to TV white space regulatory requirements in various regulatory domains.
 The standard enables operation in the VHF/UHF TV broadcast bands between 54 MHz and 862 MHz, supporting typical data rates in the 40 kbits per second to 2000 kbits per second range, to realize optimal and power efficient device command and control applications.

 The alternate PHYs support principally outdoor, low-data-rate, wireless, TV white space (TVWS) network applications.
 The TVWS PHYs are as follows: